OffByTwoDev/Destruct3D/README.md

 If the fragmentation splits the parent fragment into more than 1 segment (e.g. if an explosion happens in the middle of a long beam), VSTUnsplittingComponent detects this and creates however many new parent fragments are needed.

-This way, removing any subset of the fragments is supported and will be accurately represented by the meshes.
+This way, removing any subset of the fragments is supported and will be accurately represented by the instantiated meshes.
 This plugin does not just convert a mesh into its fragments - it removes subsets of fragments and recalculates what the remaining parent fragment(s) would look like.
-Thats why I call this plugin "multi scale" destruction.

 Once fragments are removed, the binary tree(s) are updated, so that any fragments that have been removed have their references nullified.
 This way the "sum" of the bottom-most meshinstances (that are gettable-to) in any VST always accurately represents the current state of the destronoi node.